 Many of the newer medications for HIV have fewer side effects than their predecessors, but if side effects are a problem, you can take measures to reduce or cope with them.
 Once started, antiretroviral treatment (ARV’s) must be taken every day for the rest of the patient’s life.
 Every time a dose is missed, it increases the risk that the drugs will stop working.
 It is therefore vital that people receiving ARV treatment get all the help they need to minimise the impact of side effects, which could include treating the side effects, or switching to alternative ARV drugs to reduce the side effects you’re experiencing.
 You should talk to your healthcare provider about all treatment options and the potential side effects associated with each one.

-Short term side effects of HIV treatment
+What are the short-term side effects of HIV treatment?

 Almost all medicines have side effects, including HIV medicines.
 While your HIV medicines are controlling the virus in your body, they may also cause: